-The Secretary may require a distributor to furnish a bond in an amount that adequately protects the State from loss if the distributor fails to pay taxes.
-A bond is conditioned on compliance, is payable to the State, and must be in the form required by the Secretary.
-The amount of the bond is two times the distributor's average expected monthly tax liability.
+The Secretary may require a licensed distributor to furnish a bond in an amount that adequately protects the State from a licensed distributor's failure to pay taxes.
+A bond is conditioned on compliance, payable to the State, and must be in the form required by the Secretary.
+The amount of the bond is two times the licensed distributor's average expected monthly tax liability.
 The amount of bond may not be less than two thousand dollars (\$2,000) and may not be more than two million dollars (\$2,000,000).
-The Secretary periodically reviews the sufficiency of bonds required of the distributor and may increase the amount of a required bond if the bond amount no longer covers the anticipated tax liability of the distributor.
-The Secretary may decrease the amount of a required bond if the Secretary finds that a lower bond amount will protect the State adequately from loss.
+The Secretary periodically reviews the sufficiency of bonds required of the licensed distributor and may increase the amount of a required bond if the bond amount no longer covers the anticipated tax liability of the licensed distributor or may decrease the amount of a required bond if the Secretary finds that a lower bond amount will protect the State adequately from loss.

-A distributor may substitute an irrevocable letter of credit for the secured bond required.
+A licensed distributor may substitute an irrevocable letter of credit for the secured bond required.
 The letter of credit must be issued by a commercial bank acceptable to the Secretary and available to the State as a beneficiary.
-The letter of credit must be in a form acceptable to the Secretary and in the amounts stipulated in the Statute.
+The letter of credit must be in a form acceptable to the Secretary, conditioned upon compliance and in the amounts stipulated in the Statute.

-7. Cancellation of Licenses (G.S.
+7. Cancellation or Revocation of License (G.S.
 105-113.4B)